MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 ### V1.15.10 (May 12, 2020)

-Deploy to production:  Backend release V1.15.10.
-Deployed changes improving experience to some of our users.
+Backend release to improve experience to some of our users.

 #### User/Support Impact